'Clockhouse is a great school because our teachers are dedicated and make it their mission to make our learning fun.'

 At Clockhouse Primary School we follow the National Curriculum (2014) through a bespoke vehicle that drives our thematic approach to learning and teaching.
-It is a comprehensive, thematic, creative curriculum that is mapped out to ensure progression in learning and is followed by children from Year 1 to Year 6.
+'The Clockhouse Experience' provides a comprehensive, thematic, creative curriculum which is mapped out to ensure progression in learning and is followed by children from Year 1 to Year 6.
 Children in the Early Years Foundation Stage also follow a thematic curriculum based upon the statutory requirement of the EYFS.

 The curriculum is mapped and planned with a clear process of learning in mind.
 It has specific learning intentions for every subject, ensuring that children receive a broad and balanced curriculum which equips them for the next stage in their learning as well as life in modern Britain.

 The school’s curriculum promotes and sustains a thirst for knowledge and understanding and also a love of learning.
 It is planned and organised on a half termly basis.
 English and Mathematics are taught on a daily basis for approximately one hour each.
 Where possible this is through a cross-curricular approach linked to the theme currently being studied by the children.
 Other curriculum areas such as Art, Science, Technology, Computing, History and Geography are taught through a thematic approach.
 PE and Religious Education are also taught at least once a week.
 All children experience Personal, Social and Health Education (PSHE) and Relationships and Sex Education (RSE) through a taught curriculum and through weekly planned ‘Circle Time’ sessions.

 Our curriculum - 'The Clockhouse Experience' has been designed to ensure enriched learning but also to help teachers make all learning exciting, active and meaningful for children.
 Curriculum mapping is a collaborative process.

 To find out more about our curriculum, please follow the three links below which provide the following information: